-Analysis | The trend that helps explain why the economy is still in trouble -- and the recovery is uneven
+Analysis | The trend that helps explain why the economy is still in trouble — and the recovery is uneven

 The U.S. economy has long been driven by consumer spending.
 Right now, people’s spending habits are weird.
 They are shelling out money to buy new homes or upgrade their existing ones.
-Plus, they are buying lots of goods -- refrigerators, dishwashers, cars, lumber, patio furniture.
+Plus, they are buying lots of goods — refrigerators, dishwashers, cars, lumber, patio furniture.
 But they are barely purchasing any “services.”
-Spending is down significantly from a year ago on restaurants and hotels (19 percent drop), entertainment (32 percent down), and even health care (6 percent decline).
+Spending is down significantly from a year ago on restaurants and hotels (19 percent drop), entertainment (32 percent down) and even health care (6 percent decline).

 Overall consumer spending is still down massively from a year ago.
 That’s because spending on services used to be almost double spending on goods.
-So even though there’s been an uptick in spending on homes and home renovation, it’s not nearly enough to make up the steep drop in travel, eating out and fun evenings at the ballpark or arcade.
+So even though there’s been an uptick in spending on homes and home renovation, it’s not nearly enough to make up for the steep drop in travel, eating out and fun evenings at the ballpark or arcade.

-“Right now, I feel like dumbass for doing this restaurant,” said Workman, 53, a longtime chef who owns Kountry Cookin.
+“Right now, I feel like dumbass for doing this restaurant,” said Workman, 53, a longtime chef who owns Kountry Cookiin’.
 “My sales in 2017 were six times as much as my best day now.”

 Workman has tried everything he knows to lure dining customers back.
 He’s mailed out coupons.
 He’s cut prices.
 He’s offering free delivery.
 He’s added new menu items and outdoor tables where people can look out at West Virginia’s picturesque fall colors.
 He’s even installing a few casino-style video poker machines as a last attempt to get people back.
-Business remains still anemic.
+Business remains anemic.
 People just don’t want to eat out much.

 “It seems to be two different economies.
 In construction, I’m so busy I can’t keep up and everyone seems to have thousands in disposable income to spend.
 But come to the restaurant and everyone is so broke they can’t afford a $5 sandwich,” Workman said.